allegroai/clearml-docs/docs/guides/frameworks/pytorch/notebooks/text/text_classification_AG_NEWS.md

 The example [text_classification_AG_NEWS.ipynb](https://github.com/allegroai/clearml/blob/master/examples/frameworks/pytorch/notebooks/text/text_classification_AG_NEWS.ipynb)
 demonstrates using Jupyter Notebook for ClearML, and the integration of ClearML into code which trains a network to classify text in the `torchtext` [AG_NEWS](https://pytorch.org/text/stable/datasets.html#ag-news) dataset, and then applies the model to predict the classification of sample text.
 ClearML automatically logs the scalar and console output by calling TensorBoard methods.
-In the example, we explicitly log parameters with the Task.
-When the script runs, it creates an experiment named `text classifier` which is associated with the `Text Example` project.
+The example code explicitly logs parameters to the Task.
+When the script runs, it creates an experiment named `text classifier` in the `Text Example` project.

 ## Scalars